-(1) Open a Probate and Get a Personal Representative Appointed in the Probate Case to Transfer Real Estate in a Probate.
+(1) Open a Probate Case and Get a Personal Representative/Administrator Appointed to Transfer Real Estate.

-A probate case is typically opened in the Superior Court in the county where the decedent lived.
-If the decedent had a Will, it would name who the chosen personal representative is.
-This Will would be filed with the court along with a motion appointing the personal representative and an Oath of the Personal Representative.
-If there is no Will, then a motion seeking to be appointed as the personal representative would need to be filed by a person petitioning to be the personal representative of the decedent.
-If the family and heirs are in agreement on who the personal representative should be and how assets should be distributed this process can go smoothly.
-Otherwise, aspects of a probate can be adversarial.
-Once the motion is approved the personal representative will received “Letters Testamentary” or “Letters of Administration”.
-These letters will allow a personal representative to act on behalf of the decedent.
+A probate case in Washington State is opened in the Superior Court in the county where the decedent lived or owned property.
+If the decedent had a Will, the will would name who the chosen personal representative is and typically also includes a backup person in case the first choice is unavailable.
+The Will would be filed with the court along with a motion appointing the personal representative and an Oath of the Personal Representative.
+If there is no Will or it cannot be found, then a motion seeking to appoint an administrator would need to be filed by a person petitioning to be the administrator of the decedent.
+If the family and heirs are in agreement on who the administrator should be and how assets should be distributed this process can go smoothly.
+Otherwise, the probate can be adversarial and include litigation.
+Once the motion is approved, the personal representative or the administrator will receive “Letters Testamentary” or “Letters of Administration”.
+These letters will allow a personal representative or administrator to act on behalf of the decedent and begin to administer assets of the estate.

 (2) Provide Notice to all Beneficiaries and Known Creditors.

-Once a personal representative is appointed with non-intervention powers they will need to provide notice to any known beneficiaries and known creditors of the decedents estate.
-This allows creditors to file claims in the case and beneficiaries to be put on notice of a possible distribution or the right to object to such an appointment or the handling of the probate matter.
+Once a personal representative or administrator is appointed with non-intervention powers they will need to provide notice to any known beneficiaries and known creditors of the decedents estate.
+Creditors will file claims in the case to be paid and beneficiaries will be put on notice of a possible distribution or the right to object to such an appointment or the handling of the probate case.

 (3) Liquidate Assets and Transfer Real Estate in a Probate.

-The personal representative is considered a fiduciary, meaning that they are accountable to the beneficiaries for their actions.
-The personal representative is tasked with making sure the assets of the decedent including real estate, are bequeathed to the proper beneficiaries accordingly.
-The personal representative may have the power to list for sale a property if it needs to be liquidated or transfer the property to beneficiaries.
-The personal representative has the right to choose who to hire as legal counsel or as a real estate broker should they need assistance with the probate process or transferring real estate in a probate.
-The transfer of property is typically done through a personal representative’s deed which transfer’s the property on behalf of the decedents estate to the proper beneficiaries or purchasing party.
-This deed is different than a typical warranty deed in which a title company would provide if the property is sold in a typical manner and goes through the title and escrow process.
+The personal representative or administrator is considered a fiduciary, meaning that they are accountable to the beneficiaries for their actions.
+The personal representative or administrator is tasked with making sure the assets of the decedent including real property, are bequeathed to the proper beneficiaries.
+The personal representative or administrator will have the power to list for sale real estate if it needs to be liquidated or transfer the property to beneficiaries.
+The personal representative has the right to choose who to hire as their lawyer or as a real estate broker or other professionals should they need assistance with the probate process or transferring real estate in a probate.
+The transfer of real estate in a probate case is typically completed through a personal representative’s deed which transfer’s the property on behalf of the decedents estate to the proper beneficiaries or purchasing party.
+This personal representative’s deed is different than a typical warranty deed in which a title company would provide if the property is sold in a typical manner and goes through the title and escrow process.

 (4) Pay Creditors and Close Out Probate

-Once all real estate and property has been liquidated and transferred to the proper beneficiaries and any creditors who have filed claims in the probate case have been paid, the probate case will be ready to close.
-Any funds or assets remaining prior to closing may then be distributed by the personal representative to the proper beneficiaries per the decedents will if applicable.
+Once all real estate and other property has been liquidated and transferred to the proper beneficiaries and any creditors who have filed valid claims in the probate case have been compensated, the probate case will be ready to be closed out.
+Any funds or assets remaining prior to closing may then be distributed by the personal representative or administrator to the proper beneficiaries per the decedents will if applicable.

 (5) Close the Probate

-One all assets and real estate has been liquidated or transferred and creditors have been paid, the personal representative may close the probate case and file a Declaration of Completion of Probate or report of final accounting.
+One all assets and real property has been liquidated or transferred and creditors have had their claims paid, the personal representative or administrator may close the probate case and file a Declaration of Completion of Probate or report of final accounting.
 This report should contain information on who was paid what, expenses of the estate, and any transfers made to beneficiaries.

 If you live in Washington State and need assistance with probate or selling or transferring real estate while involved in an active probate, give Symmes Law Group a call at 206-682-7975 to get the counsel you need.